ethersphere/swarm/swarm/docs/smash/smash.rst

 This proof is also used in conjunction with the MASH proof to prove to a third party that a challenge was invalid.
 This type is expected to be used very rarely, since the only way they come about is if auditors are sending frivolous false seeds or are publishing incorrect masks, which they are disincentivised to do.

-FIXME this figure / table is not shoing up in the compiled PDF FIXME
+FIXME this figure / table is not showing up in the compiled PDF FIXME

 ..  _fig:response-types: